rajuruoho/fullstack-open/README.md

-# Fullstack Open 2022 return answers for Dr. Jaska and rajuruoho
+## Fullstack Open 2022 exercise submissions for Dr. Jaska and rajuruoho

-Unless stated otherwise everything was done in pairwork regardless of git authors
+Unless stated otherwise everything was done in pairwork regardless of git authors.

 Collaborators: